 10. Build a Bird Feeder

-Building a bird feeder is a great weekend project to do this fall with the family.
+Building a bird feeder is a great weekend project for the family this fall.
 You don’t have to make your bird feeder from wood either.
 You and the kiddos can easily make a bird feeder from a toilet paper roll, egg carton, or pine cones.

 11. Stargaze

 Astronomers say that fall, winter, and spring are the best seasons to observe the night sky.
-We’ve got a whole guide prepared to help you plan an evening of stargazing that’s sure to be out of this world.
+Bundle up in your coziest clothes, grab your telescope, and head outside for nighttime sights that are out of this world.

 12. Harvest Fall Crops